 - Better resale value.
 Today’s buyers want energy-efficient homes.
 If you’re planning on selling your home in the future, energy-efficient upgrades are an excellent idea.
 According to the National Association of Home Builders (NAHB), if your home can save up to $1,000 on energy, your prospective buyers will be willing to pay $8,728 more.

 As you can see, it doesn’t take much to make your home more energy-efficient.
 By going green, you can reduce your carbon footprint, enhance your comfort, and cut your utility costs.
+We suggest you go through an energy audit for your rental properties to cut down hundreds of dollars from your electricity bill.

 At Luxury Property Care, we help South Florida homeowners have energy-efficient homes.
 Our team will take the time to optimize your property by working alongside the industry’s leading energy experts, technicians, and more.
 Whether you’re improving your investment property or primary residence, we’re here to help you however we can.